DNP Project Title

 Doctor of Nursing Practice

 McKee, Susan, "TOWARD REDUCING STRESS AND ANXIETY IN NURSING STUDENTS: IMPLEMENTING AN EVIDENCE-BASED MINDFULNESS PROGRAM" (2019).
-DNP Scholarly Project and Selected Works.
+DNP Final Reports.
 Paper 6.

 Available for download on Thursday, April 22, 2021